mykhailo-matvieiev/mykhailo-matvieiev.github.io/_pages/about.md

 ---
 <a href="https://mykhailo-matvieiev.github.io/assets/pdf/CV_Matvieiev.pdf" target="_blank">Curriculum Vitae</a> <span>&#124;</span> <a href="https://mykhailo-matvieiev.github.io/assets/pdf/Research_Statement.pdf" target="_blank">Research Statement</a>

 I am a PhD candidate in Economics at the Aix-Marseille School of Economics.
+My research interests lie in macroeconomics, with a particular focus on uncertainty and income risk and their implications for aggregate demand and monetary policy.

+My <a href="https://mykhailo-matvieiev.github.io/assets/pdf/JMP_Matvieiev.pdf" target="_blank">Job-Market Paper</a> investigates how uninsured cyclical wage risk amplifies economic recessions.
 I am on the 2024/2025 Job Market.

-My research interests lie in macroeconomics, with a particular focus on uncertainty and income risk and their implications for aggregate demand and monetary policy.

 <br/>
 <br/>